johnobriendev/blogAPI/README.md

 ## API Endpoints
 POST /login: Authenticate a user and return a JWT.

-POST /register: Register a new user.
+POST /logout: Erase token and logout.

 GET /posts: Retrieve all blog posts.